-The recommendation made to the judge should conform to the Guidelines unless aggravating or mitigating circumstances are documented.
+The recommendation made to the judge should conform to the Guidelines unless aggravating or mitigating circumstances are documented, or in cases where a mandatory minimum sentence exceeds the guideline recommendation.
 For more information about presentence investigations refer to page 65.

-A step-by-step example of how to score a matrix can be found on pages 24-25 and full instructions are on pages 12-23.
+A step-by-step example of how to score a matrix can be found on pages 28-29 and full instructions are on pages 12-25.
 Also, electronic forms that help you calculate scores can be found at https://justice.utah.gov/Sentencing/eForms.html.
 Recommendations on the matrices are determined by factors that might not always be known to the media or public and therefore recommendations might not always be what is expected or anticipated.